-a.
-Within five (5) calendar days of receipt by an employee of notification of punitive action as set forth above, the employee shall notify the Human b.
+- a.
+Within five (5) calendar days of receipt by an employee of notification of punitive action as set forth above, the employee shall notify the Human Resources Director in writing of his/her intent to appeal the punitive action. - b.
 The notice of appeal shall specify the action being appealed and the substantive and procedural grounds for the appeal.